 Science is a core subject that pupils study from Year 7 until Year 11.
-Students are required to obtain at least one GCSE in Science in order to meet the requirements of the English Baccalaureate.
 Pupils are taught for three hours a week in Years 7, 8 and 9 and 4 hours a week in Years 10 and 11.
-We have a wealth of combined experience with six full time Teachers, one Higher Level Teaching Assistant and a dedicated technician within the department.
+We have a wealth of combined experience with six full time teachers and a dedicated technician within the department.

 The department is extremely well resourced; we have five dedicated laboratories and a wide variety of apparatus and equipment.
 There is a real focus on practical work throughout our curriculum and we endeavour to make Science lessons fun and exciting whilst teaching pupils to become more responsible and develop useful skills.
-We also have a successful Astronomy Club.
-This year they have used the school telescope to observe the stars and been on a trip to the observatory in Kielder.
-We engage all three schools with a variety of activities and this year have successfully bred chickens!
-We have also taken a group of students to the Science laboratories in Durham University.
+The department work closely with local primary schools to enhance the learning of our younger students.

 Science Subject Leader